markmelix/snake-game/README.md

 - [x] Implement apples
 - [x] Add more abilities to setup server.
 For instance, add ability to control what color and length will snakes have after being spawned
+- [ ] Implement system to protect snake from death when it's going to move into a separate direction relative to its leading part
 - [ ] Implement server console with admin features
 - [ ] Create library bindings for Python
 - [ ] Optimize algorithms and make server more fast
 - [ ] Get rid of most `unwrap`s and replace them with error handling

-### Logger todos
+### Logger backlog
-- [ ] Implement logger library which will contain everything other libraries in this project may need for logging.
-Now logging are implemented by server itself using `log` and `env_logger` crates
+- [x] Implement logger library which will contain everything other crates in this project may need for logging.

-### Official client todos
+### Official client backlog
 - [ ] Get rid of most `unwrap`s and replace them with the error handling
 - [ ] Make GUI more beautiful
 - [ ] Add some information into GUI to make client more informative